What is fructose malabsorption?

 Second, there is a special Fructose Malabsorption Diet, which is a low FODMAP diet with fewer restrictions, for reducing your symptoms and, in some cases, restoring normal gut function.
 I recommend to read the diet first, and then head over to my Fructose Malabsorption Food List, Tips, and Helpful Resources pages.

-What can cause fructose malabsorption?
+What causes fructose malabsorption?

-- and drugs
+- and drugs.

 - Ledochowski M, Widner B, Bair H, Probst T, Fuchs D. Fructose- and sorbitol-reduced diet improves mood and gastrointestinal disturbances in fructose malabsorbers.
 Scand J Gastroenterol 2000;35(10):1048-52.